rejecta/mathematica/README.md

 The volumes and all associated articles and letters should build when executing 'build.py', e.g.,

-    cd Journal/Volume1/Number1/
-    ./build.py
+    `cd Journal/Volume1/Number1/`
+    `./build.py`

+The build file suppresses LaTeX's verbose output.
+If you want verbose output, manually remove `> /dev/null` from the system calls at the top of the file.

-Similarly, in the same directory you will find a 'clean.py' script that removes most of the auxiliary LaTeX files.
-PDF files are not removed by this script since several source files are indeed PDFs.
+SIn the same directory as `build.py` you will find a `clean.py` script that removes most of the auxiliary LaTeX files.  *PDF files are not removed by this script since several source files are indeed PDFs.*